prapooskur/rag-project/README.md

 - If using OpenAI backend, make sure to set OpenAI key
 - If using Ollama backend, ensure Ollama is installed and up to date

+> [!NOTE]
+> On first launch, the backend will download the embedding and reranker models from Hugging Face.
+This may take a few minutes.

 ## Run in Production:
 - Run `docker compose up -d`